Truncatellina cylindrica

 Truncatellina cylindrica is a species of very small air-breathing land snail, a terrestrial pulmonate gastropod mollusk in the family Truncatellinidae.

 Description

 The length of the shell attains 1 mm.
+The width ranges from 0.91-1.01 mm.
+The height spans 1.80-2.24 mm.
+The shell notably has shallow sutures and a low, flat whorl.
+The species lacks apertural teeth.

 Distribution

 This species occurs in European countries and islands including: